Industrial Engineering and Management Sciences

 Students may pursue an optional concentration using technical electives and other courses from one or more of the following areas: management science, healthcare and humanitarian logistics, entrepreneurship, mathematical sciences/graduate preparation, statistics and data analytics, and production and logistics.

 In preparation for future careers, students take full advantage of the additional academic, business, and leadership programs available at Northwestern: a minor in computer science or economics, the Kellogg Certificate Program for Undergraduates, study abroad, and the co-op program.
-The IE Client Project Experience allows students to integrate these experiences with their IE course work to address a current application for a real client.
+The IE Client Project Challenge allows students to integrate these experiences with their IE course work to address a current application for a real client.

 Program of Study

 IEMS 201-0 Introduction to Statistics (1 Unit) Collecting data; summarizing and displaying data; drawing conclusions from data; probability background, confidence intervals, hypotheses tests, regression, correlation.
 Not open to industrial engineering degree candidates.
 May not receive credit for both IEMS 201-0 and any of STAT 210-0, BMD_ENG 220-0, IEMS 303-0, or CHEM_ENG 312-0.

 IEMS 202-0 Probability (1 Unit) Introduction to probability theory and its applications.
 Conditional probabilities and expectation values.
 Random variables and distributions, including binomial, Poisson, exponential, and normal.
 Joint distributions and limit laws for foundation of and connection to statistics.
 Examples in reliability, inventory, finance, and statistics.
 May not receive credit for both IEMS 202-0 and any of the following: ELEC_ENG 302-0; MATH 310-1, MATH 314-0, MATH 385-0; STAT 320-1, STAT 383-0.
 Prerequisite: concurrent enrollment in MATH 228-2.